Events of the Association

 This annual tribute is held on the 20th of February each year and representatives from the original inhabitants, government, councils, Mission to Seamen, Historical Societies and our members and friends attend the tribute at the Hunter Street Monument to commemorate our First and Early settlers.

-Morning tea is later enjoyed at a local cafe.
+Morning tea or lunch is later enjoyed at a local cafe.

 You are invited to the memorial service at the Boer War Commemorative Day at the Hobart Queen's Domain on 6 June 2021 commencing at 12 noon.

 For a most interesting description and view of the memorial, view the twenty minute video presented by HTFS President Reg Watson in which he highlights the impressive Domain Memorial and its history